 The Perfect Nonprofit Survey: 7 Golden Rules To Follow

 Your nonprofit can benefit from surveys too!
-There are tools available to help you create and conduct surveys.
+There are great communication tools available to help you create and conduct surveys.

 If the survey for your organization is well constructed, you will easily get the results you need.
 Sadly, the opposite is also true, a poorly constructed questionnaire can lead to a much more time-consuming analysis.